-The memory card reader has four card slots that allow the display of JPEG pictures from many digital cameras and allow you to listen to MP3 or WMA audio files recorded from computers or other digital recording devices.
+To access the media card slots, press on the center panel labelled PUSH.
+There are four card slots in the front of the TV that allow the display of JPEG pictures from many digital cameras, MP3 or WMA audio files recorded from computers or other digital recording devices.

 The card slots are designed for the specific types of cards listed below.
 Other cards or objects should not be inserted into the slots as this may damage the TV.
-See the discussion of memory cards in chapter 6 for details about JPEG, MP3 and WMA file types that are compatible with the TV.
+See media card (slide show, play list) Setup for details about JPEG, MP3 and WMA file types that are compatible with the TV.